mbrecunier/epicodus-recipes/README.md

 ## Description

-This is an exercise in using bootstrap to create responsive design.
+This is an Epicodus project using bootstrap to create responsive design.
 It includes a navbar and carousel.

 ## Setup/Installation Requirements

-Download this repository.
+* Clone this repository
+* Open index.html in your web browser

+--or--

+* View on [github pages] (http://mbrecunier.github.io/epicodus-recipes/)

 ## Known Bugs